melsman/melsman.github.io/cv.md

 part of the Master's program, I specialised in computer science.
 I finished the Master's program in August 1994 with a Master's project, on which Associate Professor Peter Sestoft was my advisor.
-The title of my Master's thesis [1994] is ``A Portable Implementation of Standard ML.''
+The title of my Master's thesis [1994] is ''A Portable Implementation of Standard ML.''
 This thesis is about the implementation of the static semantics (parsing and elaboration) of Core Standard ML (Standard ML without Modules) and about implementation of the dynamic semantics (runtime system and compilation into byte code) of Core Standard ML.

 In the last year of my M.Sc. program, I worked as a part-time programmer in Siemens Nixdorf Information Systems A/S, where I worked